-Smetona’s principal teachers were his mother, Birute, and brother, Anthony.
+Vytautas’ principal teachers were his mother, Birute, and brother, Anthony.
 He studied theory and composition with the noted composer Starling Cumberworth.
 Birute was a concert pianist whose teachers included Robert Casadesus, Yves Nat, and Leonard Shure.
 She appeared as soloist with the noted German conductor Franz von Hoesslin.
-Smetona’s older brother, Anthony, was also a pianist and a graduate of the Mannes College of Music and the Juilliard School.
+Vytautas’s older brother, Anthony Smetona, was also a pianist and a graduate of the Mannes College of Music and the Juilliard School.
 His teachers included Rosina Lhévinne, Nadia Reisenberg, and Leonard Shure.
 He was a laureate at a number of international piano competitions and made his European orchestral debut with the Hamburg Symphony in the Brahms B-flat Piano Concerto.

 His musical career was interrupted in March of 1983 after a final performance given at Xavier University in Cincinnati OH.
 He returned to school, earned master’s degrees in mathematics and operations research, and became a Fellow in the Society of Actuaries.
 He established a consulting firm but never lost touch with music, an oasis of beauty, as he continued to reflect and study.
 After a prolonged absence, he has once again become active in musical life.

-This recording, All the Way Back, is his first release since 1979 and features an original composition, Capriccio in D Major, together with music of Bach, Brahms, Chopin, Liszt, and Schumann Smetona has an avid interest in composing as well as performing.
+Smetona has an avid interest in composing as well as performing.
 He has written a number of original works including his Canonic Variations and Fugue for strings.
-Most recently, he completed A Country Song (a work whose title belies the fact that it is a serious composition with contrapuntal elements written in the style of the common practice period) which appears in “Back”, a music video featuring Smetona.
-He is currently finishing his Fantasy for piano.
+Most recently, he completed A Country Song (a work whose title belies the fact that it is a serious composition with contrapuntal elements written in the style of the common practice period) and Fantasy for piano which appears in his new album release.
+He is currently finishing a piano sonata, a large scale work in four movements.

-In addition to his musical and professional accomplishments, Smetonais a fitness and sports enthusiast.
-As a college tennis player, he participated in the NCAA Division III singles championship.
+In addition to his musical and professional accomplishments, Smetona is a fitness and sports enthusiast.
+As a college tennis player, he participated in the N.C.A.A.
+Division III singles championship.
 After graduation, he was the top ranked men’s singles player in Northeastern Ohio and was ranked top ten in men’s singles in the Midwest.
-He once extended a former NCAA Division I singles champion to three sets in a best of three set qualifying match for an Association of Tennis Professionals grand prix tournament.
+He once extended a former N.C.A.A.
+Division I singles champion to three sets in a best of three set qualifying match for an A.T.P. grand prix tournament.